INGREDIENT IN: LeEternity, LeKadence, LeVitality, LeZest For Life

 PLANT FAMILY: Myrtaceae

 PART UTILIZED: leaves, fruit

 EXTRACTION METHOD: steam distilled

-APPLICATION: Always dilute allspice with a carrier oil.
-Allspice should be applied to the chest for respiratory ailments, the abdomen for digestive disorders, and on any area of the body where increased circulation is needed.
+APPLICATION: Always dilute Allspice with a carrier oil.
+Apply allspice to the chest for respiratory ailments, the abdomen for digestive disorders, and on any area of the body where increased circulation is needed.

 PHYSICAL ASPECTS: Allspice offers a wide range of therapeutic properties.
 It is of benefit to the digestive system, as are most oils made from plants traditionally used as spices.
 Allspice supports respiratory function.
 It has outstanding analgesic, anesthetic, and muscle relaxant properties.
 These properties make it beneficial for injuries, arthritis, and muscle cramps.

 GENERAL INFORMATION: Familiar to cooks, Allspice tastes like a combination of Cloves, Cinnamon, and Black Pepper, but it is actually a single distinctive plant.
 Allspice produces a small berry-like pepper.
 The essential oil is made from the leaves and the fruit.

 CAUTIONS: Allspice, used as a single essential oil, should be diluted well.
 It can be irritating to delicate membranes and cause skin irritation if used undiluted.
 Allspice is wonderful in a blend.
 It blends particularly well with Ginger, Geranium, Lavender, Orange, Patchouli, and Ylang Ylang.